There are many kinds of abrasives, which are generally classified according to their hardness.

 to process two cemented carbide measuring surfaces of micrometer, so it is suitable in general.
 Synthetic diamond powder is usually added by coating.
 In order to make its abrasive particles uniform and suitable to be applied on the surface of abrasive tools, it commonly adopts the synthetic diamond grit with the particle size of W0.5~W14 to prepare abrasive paste to finish rough and fine grinding.

-Boron carbide is a compound obtained by melting it from a mixture of industrial boric acid and low ash carbon raw material (petroleum coke).
-The hardness of boron carbide is only second to diamond.
-After grinding, almost all the abrasives become the shape of equal area and sharp edge.
-The cutting ability of boron carbide is similar to that of diamond.
-Because it is cheaper than diamond, it is often used as a substitute abrasive for diamond.
-Boron carbide is mainly used for grinding workpieces made from cemented carbide, hardened steel, optical glass and gemstone materials, especially for rough grinding with large margin.
+Boron carbide is a compound produced by mixing and melting industrial boric acid and low-ash carbon raw materials (petroleum coke).
+The hardness of boron carbide is second only to diamond.
+After grinding, almost all the abrasives have become the same area and sharp edge shape.
+The cutting performance of boron carbide is similar to diamond.
+Because it is cheaper than diamonds, it is often used as a substitute for diamonds.
+Boron carbide is mainly used for the grinding of hard alloys, hardened steel, optical glass, gemstones and other materials, and is particularly suitable for rough grinding with large allowances.

 White corundum milling powder is also called alumina milling powder.
 It is a white corundum crystal block obtained by smelting alumina powder in an electric furnace, and crushed and sorted according to the particle size standard.

 White corundum and brown corundum are both corundum abrasives, the difference between the two lies in the content of alumina crystals.
 In general, their colors can be distinguished, such as 92% dark brown alumina, 96% light brown alumina, 98% pink alumina, and 98.5% white alumina.